Standing Orders of the University Court

 1.3 Any Standing Order may be amended or repealed after due notice has been given at an ordinary meeting of Court provided that at least two thirds of the members present and voting so decide.

 1.4 A copy of the current Standing Orders shall be provided to all members of Court on appointment and on each occasion that an amendment is approved to the Standing Orders.

-2.1 The membership of Court shall be in accordance with University of Edinburgh Ordinance No. 187: Composition of the University Court as amended by University of Edinburgh Ordinance No 192: Local Authority Membership of the University Court and shall consist of twenty-two members.
+2.1 The membership of Court shall be in accordance with University of Edinburgh Ordinance No. 211: Composition of the University Court and shall normally consist of twenty-three members and a maximum of twenty-five members.

 Membership is as follows: